ericorain/python_scripts/pyATS/README.md

 (project1) [eorain@centos7 pyats]$
 ```

-Again unecessary text is display.
+Again unecessary text is displayed.
 But sending configuration to a Cisco device is quite easy with pyATS.